flare-foundation/fasset-indexer/README.md

 - **DB_PASSWORD**: needs to be set for non-sqlite database type.
 - **DB_SCHEMA_UPDATE_TYPE**: should be set to `full` after a major update, otherwise should be set to `safe`.

-If new event want to be added to tracking without stopping the indexer, you should set:
+If new events want to be added to tracking without stopping the indexer, you should set:

 - **REINDEX_TYPE**: should be set to either `back` or `race`:
     -  Back indexer spawns two indexers, one indexing missing events from the beginning to the block last indexed by the previous indexer instance.
 The second indexer indexes all (including new) events from the previous.